nishuileabhain/miniature-pancake/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the site.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to see examples of the products on offer.
 I also want to locate social media links to determine how trusted and known they are.
-        4. As a First Time Visitor, I want to be able to sign up for membership.
+        4. As a First Time Visitor, I want to be able to sign up for an account.

     -   #### Returning Visitor Goals